 WOOPER is a rather autonomous part of the Ceylan project (yet it uses Myriad and is used by Traces).
+WOOPER can be readily built and run on most Unices (including of course GNU/Linux) and on Windows.

 The project repository is located here.